thepirat000/Audit.NET/README.md

 ##Event Creation Policy

-The data providers can be configured to persist the event in different ways:
+The audit scope can be configured to persist the event in different ways:
 - **Insert on End:** (**default**)
 The audit event is saved when the scope is disposed.